burke-software/django-report-builder/README.md

 - Switched from default angular theme to something more neutral
 - Updated Angular Material version
 - Some CSS fixes
-- Should support Django 1.10 which isn't released at the time of this writing

 ## 3.3